sixcious/url-incrementer/README.md

 # URL Incrementer

 URLI ("yur-lee") increments URLs.
-For example, if the URL has a "page=1" in it, URLI can get you to "page=2" quickly and conveniently.
-You can start your own web page slideshows with URLI's Auto-Incrementer, or download a series of pages using its unique Download Incrementer (experimental)!
-You can use it on gallery or thumbnail websites, forums, or any site that keeps its URLs organized sequentially.
+If the URL has a "page=1" in it, URLI can get you to "page=2" quickly and conveniently.
+Use shortcuts or the UI Buttons to increment, or say "Good-Bye!" to manual incrementing and start your own web page slideshows with URLI's Auto-Incrementer!
+You can even download n' increment a series of pages using the Download Incrementer (experimental)!
+You can use URLI on gallery or thumbnail websites, forums, or any site that keeps its URLs organized sequentially.

 Features:
 - Auto Incrementing